-While it recognised that the electronic frailty index (EFI) has been introduced under the new GP contract to predict all those 65+ years for frailty is a positive way forward in acknowledging frailty across health and social care.
+High Priority While it recognised that the electronic frailty index (EFI) has been introduced under the new GP contract to predict all those 65+ years for frailty is a positive way forward in acknowledging frailty across health and social care.
 In addition it will help identify and map populations at risk and those living with health and social care models and it will allow for targeted interventions for those at risk of frailty or those that are living with mild, moderate or severe frailty.
 The frailty service review recommends the Clinical Frailty Scale (CFS) should be used across the system as it will allow for improved personalised care offers that will impact in a positive way to patient and carer quality outcomes and reduce admissions into hospital settings.

 Alignment: The roll out of the Clinical Frailty Scale would require the ICS to lead on the implementation across the system as it will require the support of an integrated approach using the expertise of the ICS IT services for inter-connectivity across the system.
-Benefits: One tool used by all that come into contact with the citizen, it can be updated as a live system, improved assessment,
+Benefits: One tool used by all that come into contact with the citizen, it can be updated as a live system, improved assessment, identification and improved targeted interventions.
+The tool is quick to use and simple to training is required.

-Advanced care planning is a voluntary process of discussion and review to help an individual who has capacity to anticipate how their condition may affect them in the future and if they wish to set on record their choices about care treatment and future decision making
+Advanced care planning is a voluntary process of discussion and review to help an individual who has capacity to anticipate how their condition may affect them in the future and if they wish to set on record their choices about care treatment and future decision making while they are able to do so.